Replimune Group Inc. (REPL) Shares Decline Despite Market Challenges

 REPL’s Market Performance

-REPL’s stock has seen a -1.74% decrease for the week, with a 24.65% rise in the past month and a 22.02% gain in the past quarter.
-The volatility ratio for the week is 5.56%, and the volatility levels for the past 30 days are at 6.15% for Replimune Group Inc. The simple moving average for the last 20 days is 1.75% for REPL stock, with a simple moving average of 10.04% for the last 200 days.
+REPL’s stock has seen a -4.11% decrease for the week, with a 21.32% rise in the past month and a 26.95% gain in the past quarter.
+The volatility ratio for the week is 5.95%, and the volatility levels for the past 30 days are at 6.25% for Replimune Group Inc. The simple moving average for the past 20 days is -3.18% for REPL’s stock, with a 6.51% simple moving average for the past 200 days.

 Analysts’ Opinion of REPL